 The photo below shows my friends and my son when he was a toddler, near the picnic shelter at Morrell Lake.
 About two minutes after I took this photo, my friend picked up my son and came over to me, hissing "GERRY - BIG CAT!"
 Indeed, there was a cougar about 30 feet away from us, pacing and looking at us, staying behind a stand of trees.
 I picked up a large log and THWUMPED the ground and nearby trees, yelling like a madman and singing opera - but the cougar seemed unphased!
 Eventually it decided to leave, thank goodness.
 I carried my kid all the way out of that park.

-So - be careful with your children in there!
-I should note that there is a wonderful daycamp in the summer at Morrell, and I DO send my kid (who is now 7) to that daycamp.
+So - be careful with your children and pets in there!
+I should note that there is a wonderful daycamp in the summer at Morrell, and I sent my kid there when he was 7/8.
 So I don't want anyone thinking the park isn't safe.
 Cougars are dangerous but proper precautions will manage the risk.

 Where to Park